entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/04_Detailed_Speculative_Proposal/03-Feedback on Other Proposals.md

 1. **Log in to GitHub** at [GitHub.com](https://github.com).
 2. Navigate to the **MTEC4502 Repository**:
    🔗 [MTEC4502 Repository](https://github.com/entertainmenttechnology/Smith-MTEC3501-HD13-2025S)

+### **Create an Issue process 1**
 3. Click on the **“Issues”** tab.
 4. Click on the green **“New Issue”** button.
 5. Select the **“Proposal Feedback Session”** template.

+### **Create an Issue Alternate process**
+There are several ways to do create an issue: here is a second that is based on the Project Board.
+3. Select the "Projects" tab at the top of the repository
+4. Select the Project you are going to evaluate.
+5. In the Project page, click the "+" sign at the bottom of the leftmost column.
+6. Start typing the project name you are going to review.
+7. In the popup, select "Create a New Issue"
+8. Select the **“Proposal Feedback Session”** template.

 ---